thaunghtike-share/thaunghtike-share.github.io/_posts/2021-09-09-eks-alb-ingress-ssl.md

 <h2> Introduction </h2>

 In this tutorial, I' gonna show you how to set up tls encryption on eks cluster with alb ingress controller.
-I already wrote a post about ssl nginx controller controller on my blog.
+I already wrote a post about ssl nginx controller on my blog.
 You can read it [here](https://thaunghtike-share.github.io/2021/07/30/letencrypt-ssl-gke).
 In order for the Ingress resource to work, the cluster must have an ingress controller running.
 There are a lot of ingress controllers such as nginx, traefik and alb.

 <h2> Prerequities </h2>